Developing a Faith Attitude

 Philippians 4:5a.
 Let your moderation be known unto all men.

 The word that is rendered “moderation” in the KJV “expresses a state of mind opposed to the eagerness that overrates the worth of our personal objects, and to the arrogance that insists on our own will about them.
 Some would render it “considerateness.”
-It is a temper which dictates a gentle and forbearing way of dealing with men.
+It is a temper that dictates a gentle and forbearing way of dealing with men.
 This is the appropriate evidence that the impetuosity of the heart about earthly things has been assuaged by the unseen presence and the influence of Christ.
 Christ seen, felt, and rejoiced in, is the secret of this moderation.”
 Your generous and sincere consideration for others should be so much a part of your nature that those who know you recognize it as a basic component of your personality.

 Philippians 4:5b.
 The Lord is at hand.